pineapple-cash/nitrogen/README.md

 ##### Make Sure you double check the token contract address before buying or selling Nitrogen ($NITRO) beware of scammers and fake tokens when trading.

 ## How to Buy Nitrogen ($NITRO)
+Currently Nitrogen is trading on the following exchanges.
+This page is currently was last updated June 14th, 2021.